sensu/sensu-docs/content/sensu-go/6.1/api/_index.md

 ## Request size limit

-API request bodies are limited to 0.512 MB in size.
+The default limit for API request body size is 0.512 MB.
+Use the [`--api-request-limit` backend configuration flag][21] to customize the API request body size limit if needed.

 ## Access control